DaanJG98/RNA-Seq-Workflow/README.md

   In order to run the complete workflow, `$ snakemake data/RNA-seq-ids.txt` must be ran previously

+  If you like to see the DAG of the workflow, use the `$snakemake --dag` command

+  For saving the DAG to a file use: `$snakemake --dag | dot -Tpdf > dag.pdf`

   For more info about snakemake check the docs at: [snakemake docs](http://snakemake.readthedocs.io/en/stable/)

   <br/>